 Boats are the most amazing and enjoyable way to visit a part of Paris.
 The Seine is Paris’ best avenue.
 It is a distinctive and special way to travel and joy.
 You have several possibilities:

-Secondly, the other kind of boats are the famous “Bateaux Mouches”.
+Secondly, the other kind of boat is the famous “Bateaux Mouches.”
 Taking these boats seems like an inescapable activity for tourists in Paris.
-They are a symbol of the French elegance and way of life.
+They are a symbol of French elegance and way of life.

 Other Means: Shuttle Bus, Taxi, UBER